xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/bundles.md

 See all [bundle configuration options](configuration.md#guicey-bundle)

 !!! note
-    Most configurations only appear during the initialization phase.
-This was done in order to follow dropwizard conventions (all configuration during init and all initialization on run).
+    Most configurations appear during the initialization phase.

-The only exception to this rule is the registration of guice modules.
-Bundles are allowed to register modules in both phases.
+On run phase it is possible to register guice modules, often requiring direct configuration values.
-Guice modules often require direct configuration values.
-Without this exception, Guicey Bundle authors would be required to create wrappers around [guicey-aware](guice/module-autowiring.md) modules for proper guice registrations.
-Dropwizard itself shares a similar exception in that HK2 modules may only be registered during the run phase.
+Also, some extension registration may depend on configuration value.

 ## Bundle De-duplication